danielyou0230/apparent-age-gender-classification/README.md

 CNN example reference
 http://arbu00.blogspot.tw/2017/03/2-tensorflowconvolutional-neural.html

-## Function
+## About the codes
 ML_Final_Project.py: Top module for the project.
-data_conversion.py: Convert images to binary data for faster access for TensorFlow.
+data_conversion.py : Convert images to binary data for faster access for TensorFlow.
-Modules.py: Modules used throughout the project.
+Modules.py         : Modules used throughout the project.
+pending_code.py    : Codes that might be added to the project.

 ## Roadmap
 (Done) Facial Recognition